 Inbound Liquidity.
 Lightning Node operators and users love it and hate it.
-It is quite possibly the most annoying part about starting a Lightning Node or a mobile wallet that gives the user direct control of channels (such as Eclair).
-This article is to help demystify acquiring and keeping quality inbound liquidity so that you can be confident that any funds sent to you will succeed.
+It is possibly the most annoying part about starting a Lightning Node or a mobile wallet that gives users direct control of channels (such as Eclair).
+This article will help demystify acquiring and keeping quality inbound liquidity so that you can be confident that any funds you send will succeed.

 First, let’s cover a few basics.
 What is inbound liquidity in the Lightning Network?
-To put simply, inbound liquidity is the amount of sats a given channel is able to receive from another lightning node.
-Your node’s inbound capacity is the inbound liquidity of all channels added together.
-Also, the terms “inbound” and “remote” liquidity mean the same thing.
+Put, inbound liquidity is the number of sats a given channel can receive from another lightning node.
+Your node’s inbound capacity is the inbound liquidity of all channels.
+Also, “inbound” and “remote” liquidity mean the same thing.
 “Outbound” and “local” are also synonymous.

 Now to answer the question you are here for:

 The first and arguably easiest way to get inbound liquidity is to ask for it.
 You can ask for some channels on Twitter, various telegram groups, or Reddit communities.
 Or you can ask any friends that run routing nodes.

 Pros: No cost to you.
 Nothing to lose by asking.Cons: Low rate of success.
 Sometimes a kind soul will open, but not always.

 The big issue with this one is that those running successful routing nodes (the ones you want to have inbound liquidity from) usually don’t have an incentive to lock up their capital in a channel with a node with little if any reputation on the network.
 In their mind, their capital would likely be better put to use by opening a channel to another well-established node.

 That said, there are kind node runners out there willing to lend a helping hand.
 This is especially true if the node you are bootstrapping will be used for business.
 Those who run routing nodes usually like opening channels to businesses because they can collect fees at a higher frequency due to the routing flow of liquidity going from their outbound side.